Higher homotopy categories, higher derivators, and K-theory: -theory of higher derivators

 We define $\S_n \der$ to be the full subcategory of $\der(\Ar[n])$ which is spanned by the objects $F \in \der(\Ar[n])$ such that: \begin{itemize} \item[(i)] $F_{(i \to i)}$ is a zero object for all $i \in [n]$. \item[(ii)] For every $i \leq j \leq k$, the object $i_{i,j,k}^*(F) \in \der(\square)$, which may be depicted as follows:

 is cocartesian in $\der(\square)$. \end{itemize} The assignment $[n] \mapsto \S_n \der$ defines a simplicial object of pointed $\infty$-categories.
-Moreover, it is natural with respect to strict morphisms between pointed left $\infty$-derivators which preserve the zero objects and cocartesian squares.
+Moreover, it is natural with respect to strict morphisms between pointed right $\infty$-derivators which preserve zero objects and cocartesian squares.

 Let $\S_{\bullet}^{\simeq} \der$ denote the simplicial object of pointed $\infty$-groupoids, which is obtained by passing pointwise to the maximal $\infty$-subgroupoids of $\S_{\bullet} \der$.
 We have $\S_0^{\simeq} \der \simeq \Delta^0$ and we regard the geometric realization $|\S_{\bullet}^{\simeq} \der|$ as based at a zero object of $\der(\Delta^0)$.